Finally, after a lot of research, taking advice from vinyl enthusiasts and my friends, I purchased my first good-quality turntable.

 4) Speed is accurate and consistent:

-This turntable supports 33/45 RPM, and the only Phono SB variant offers an electronic speed change while in other T1 variants, you need to manually change the belt position to change the turntable speed.
+This turntable supports 33/45 RPM, and the only Phono SB variant offers an electronic speed change.
+In other T1 variants, you need to manually change the belt position to change the turntable speed.

 While testing, we got wow and flutter under 0.23%, which shows that the turntable offers a consistent speed.
 Although the motor doesn’t have a servo controller like the RT85 and AT-LP120XUSB, it still offers accurately regulated speed stability to get consistent speed for longer durations.